sap-tutorials/Tutorials/tutorials/iot-cf-install-curl/iot-cf-install-curl.md

 2. Extract the downloaded ZIP archive.

-3. For ease of use we recommend that you add the directories from the OpenSSL binaries to your PATH environment variable.
+3. For ease of use we recommend that you add the directories from the cURL binaries to your PATH environment variable.
 For example, you could enter the following in your terminal (only valid for one session):

     ```bash
     set PATH=%PATH%;c:\<PATH_TO_CURL.EXE>